 Team members will take the written exam one time.
 Exam scores will be used as part of the team score (combined score of the seven team members) in each of the three rounds and in the seeding process to place teams in the preliminary rounds.
+Teams are responsible for providing pencils to take the exam.
 The exam will cover the following: